Thearubigin

 Thearubigins were first studied by Roberts, E. A. H. in the 1960s by the means of spectroscopy or by fractionation or paper chromatography.
 They have been identified as proanthocyanidins in 1969.
-The thearubigins formation has been studied in an in vitro model in 1983.
+Thearubigin formation was studied in an in vitro model in 1983, showing that the in vitro model used was a possible proxy for in vivo oxidation, which would allow further study under controlled conditions.

-Thearubigins from black tea extracts have been studied by degradation in 1996.
+The structure of thearubigins was studied by degradation in 1996, showing that "thearubigins are ... polymers of flavan-3-ol and flavan-3-ol gallates".
 Quantification methods were based on Porter's assay in 1995 and separation made on C18 sorbent cartridges in 1992.

-Some new structures like theacitrin have been proposed in 1997 or in 2003 (theasinensins A and B).
+New structures like theacitrin and theasinensins A and B were proposed in 1997 and in 2003, respectively.
 Further studies made use of MALDI-TOF mass spectrometry in 2004 and other techniques in 2010.
-It has been shown in 2009 that thearubigins formation in black tea is correlated with catechins depletion.
+It was shown in 2009 that thearubigin formation in black tea is correlated with catechin depletion.